-Updated in May 2020
+Updated in March 2021

 These are tactical and precision oriented scopes that are small and light enough to be used on accurate hunting rifles as well as on precision guns.
 Tangent Theta TT315M (3-15×50 on a 30mm tube), Vortex AMG 6-24×50 and March 3-24×52 are my choices there.
 I really like this category so I’ll be revisiting it as I go along.

 Low Power Variable Optic:

 With tactical scopes, I think S&B PMII 1-8×24 Dual CC is the new king, but Minox ZP8 1-8×24 is still very good and very relevant.

 New Vortex Razor Gen3 1-10×24 is right at $2k.
 It is technically in a different price category, but it is very competitive here still.

 For hunting use, Blaser 1-7×28 is the best LPVO in terms of optomechanical performance I have seen to date.